Kartik Aaryan In Gym: He Is A 'work In Progress'

-Mumbai, March 9 (IANS) Actor Kartik Aaryan treated his fans to a workout picture of himself, and by the look of it the star could be all set to bulk up.
+Mumbai, March 9: Actor Kartik Aaryan treated his fans to a workout picture of himself, and by the look of it the star could be all set to bulk up.
 He shared the black and white photo sporting gym gloves, with his back to the camera.

 Kartik captioned the picture as: “#WorkInProgress”.